Air2air/northworks/public/content/c-runnicles.md

 Runnicles may be an Edinburgh-born Scot, but he has made his home in San Francisco.
-Before the Berlin engagement he said, "I think this is a wonderful place to live. ...
+Before the Berlin engagement he said, "I think this is a wonderful place to live....
 I greatly love being at home, just pottering around.
 I don't like being peripatetic and flying around from branch to branch.
 I'm connected to the Earth."